lucacros/2324_Projet2A_PedaleGuitare/README.md

 ## 🛠 Musical Effects

-Explaining how we built our effects, understanding the physics of the signal modulation, modification.
+Explaining how we built our effects, understanding physics of signal modulations, modifications.

 ### 🎶 Reverberation

-What do we want from a Reverb ?
+**What do we want from a Reverb ?**

 An effect which creates a sense of space, by generating a diffuse longer-lasting sound from a short-input.

+“Reverberation is composed of reflections which are delayed and attenuated copies of the direct sound.
+The frequency content of each reflection is also modified due to the directivity of the sound source and due to the material absorption of reflecting surfaces.” (dafx/Basics of room acoustics/page 164)

+“the most faithful reverberation method would be to convolve the input signal with such a response” (dafx/Convolution with room impulse responses/164)

+Also, simulating the long-term effects of sound propagation in enclosures is the most important work in the field of artificial reverberation.

-We search to create for the input signal :
+→ We search to create for the input signal :
 - a Convolution
 - a Feedback delay Network